 It may not sound as life-threatening or severe as cancer, stroke, or heart disease, but depression and its effects are a leading cause of death among men.
 For example, men are four times more likely to commit suicide than women, with rates reaching their highest when men are in their 20s, 60s, and 70s.
 Interestingly, the contributing factors for suicide are much different than the other health concerns, with more emphasis being placed on mental and social health than physical wellbeing.
 Suicide is more prevalent in men who are unemployed or socially sequestered, so that’s why seeking help for depression is so vital.
 The varying social, fiscal, and familial pressures on men, in connection with their changing roles in society, have major impacts on their mental wellbeing, as well.

 5. Type 2 Diabetes

 Diabetes is the disease that keeps on growing: it has been growing at a rapid pace for the last few years, with 8% of Americans being diagnosed, overall.
 Poor diet, family history, and lack of exercise are the most likely causes of diabetes.
 Unlike the other health concerns listed, people don’t generally die from diabetes; they usually succumb to the consequences of it, like heart disease or kidney failure.
-Per the usual, type 2 diabetes can be prevented by practicing healthy lifestyle decisions.
-Healthy diet and plenty of exercise (3-5 times per week) are, once again, essential to the prevention of diabetes.
+Per usual, type 2 diabetes can be prevented by practicing healthy lifestyle decisions.
+A healthy diet and plenty of exercises (3-5 times per week) are, once again, essential to the prevention of diabetes.

 Understanding these health concerns for men and ways to prevent them can keep you living your best life for many years ahead.